frankier/finntk/README.md

 Part of the reason for this is because [HFST is not currently pip installable](https://github.com/hfst/hfst/issues/375).

+The current known good versions of HFST and OMorFi are in installed with Docker in the `docker` directory.

 ## Development ##

 ### Release process ###